librosa/librosa/docs/ioformats.rst

     data, samplerate = sf.read(filename)
     data = data.T

-.. note:: See installation instruction for PySoundfile `here <http://pysoundfile.readthedocs.io>`_.

 Blockwise Reading
 -----------------

-For large audio signal it could be benficial to not load the whole audio file into memory. *PySoundfile* supports blockwise reading.
+For large audio signals it could be benficial to not load the whole audio file into memory. *PySoundFile* supports blockwise reading.
 In the following example a block of 1024 samples of audio are read and directly fed into the chroma feature extractor.